KrzysiekTalarczyk/DevicesManager/README.md

-# DevicesManager

 # DevicesManager.Client

-Is a application for collecting information about current devices.
+Is an application for collecting information about current devices.
-Those information will be send to the server.
-The server url should be provided in appsettings.json e.g :
+Those information will be sent to the server.
+The server url should be specified in appsettings.json, for example, :

 		{
 			"ServerHubUrl": "http://localhost:5037/devicesHub"